Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of

 \section{Code Availability}

 The all-electron HUTSEPOT code~\cite{hoffmann_magnetic_2020} used for constructing the self-consistent one-electron potentials of DFT is available at \href{https://hutsepot.jku.at/}{hutsepot.jku.at}.
-The code implementing the $S^{(2)}$ theory for multicomponent alloys~\cite{khan_statistical_2016} is available from the authors on reasonable request.
+The code implementing the $S^{(2)}$ theory for multicomponent alloys~\cite{khan_statistical_2016, woodgate_modelling_2024} is available from the authors on reasonable request.
 The code for performing lattice-based Monte Carlo simulations to study alloy phase behaviour using the obtained atom-atom interchange parameters~\cite{woodgate_compositional_2022} is available via the DOI \href{https://doi.org/10.5281/zenodo.10379949}{10.5281/zenodo.10379949}.
 The MARMOT code~\cite{patrick_marmot_2022}, used for evaluating { magnetic critical temperatures and } magnetocrystalline anisotropy energies { within the disordered local moment (DLM) picture}, is available at \href{https://warwick.ac.uk/marmotcode/}{warwick.ac.uk/marmotcode}. {CASTEP (for structural optimisation, elastic constants, and bulk moduli) is available at \href{http://www.castep.org}{www.castep.org}.}